Skip to main content Skip to main content

 For information on Healthy Donegal visit:

-This booklet was supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the Decade of Centenaries 2012-2023 initiative and by Creative Ireland Programme 2017 -2022.
+The booklet was written and edited by Caroline Carr and Judith McCarthy, Donegal County Museum, Culture Division, Donegal County Council.
+It was supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the Decade of Centenaries 2012-2023 initiative and by Creative Ireland Programme 2017 -2022.

 ;